 This is a historical Hindu religious complex situated in the port town Tenavaram, Tevanthurai near Galle, Southern Province, SriLanka.
 Its primary deity is a Hindu god Tenavarai Nayanar (Upulvan) and here is also nestled the greatest Hindu temple complexes of the island, containing eight major kovil shrines to a thousand deity statues of stone and bronze and two major shrines of Vishnu and Shiva.

-With this we come to an end of naming the religious places that are sure to help to trace the timeline that dates back to Ramayana.
+With this, we come to an end of naming the religious places that are sure to help to trace the timeline that dates back to Ramayana.
 Get on board with Chennai Galle cruise viz.-a-viz.
-Cordelia cruises and experience the best of everything!
+Cordelia cruises and experiences the best of everything!